 5. Stress relief

-Plinking does not include adding scores or major competition.
+Plinking on a makeshift shooting range rarely includes adding scores or major competition.
 The fun factor is all that counts.

 Shoot whatever caliber you want.
 I started with a pump action Daisy BB as a kid.
 To me, even that would still be fun.